 MacX DVD Ripper Pro - Digitize Protected and Unsupported DVDs

-- Remove all of the DVD restrictions including region codes, RCE, CSS, Disney-X project, Sony ARccOS, UOPs, etc. and upgrade monthly to catch up with the latest schemes.
+- Remove all of the DVD restrictions including region codes, RCE, CSS, Disney-X project, Sony ARccOS, UOPs, playlist obfuscation, bad setor, etc. and upgrade monthly to catch up with the latest schemes.

-- Provide wide support for DVD+/-RW, NTSC/PAL formats, damaged/unreadable discs, poorly burned DVDs, 99-title discs, discs from any studios, etc.
+- Wide support for DVD+/-RW, NTSC/PAL, damaged/unreadable discs, poorly burned DVDs, 99-title discs, oversized DVD.

 - Rip DVDs into MP4, MOV, MKV, HEVC, H.264, AVI, VOB or 1:1 copy DVD to ISO, MEPG2, etc. for permitted video on Mac DVD players, PC, iPhone, iPad, Samsung, HDTV, PS5, etc. Thus, play DVD on Mac no physical DVD drive needed.